 From Vall d’en Bas it’s back to Olot and onwards towards the magical La Fageda de la Jordá.
 This beech forest is a place of local fairytales, where strange creatures live and it makes for a peaceful place to stop and grab some shade.
 Taking the main road east through the Volcanic Zone of Garrotxa, you can stop for a quick visit to the crater where a church is oddly positioned.
-Or, you can ride the last few meters of road before the day’s big descent.
+Or, you can ride the last few metres of road before the day’s big descent.

 Hold on tight.
 The road slithers down the hill, winding from side to side and the surrounding hills quickly become a green blur.
 Racing ahead, there are a few small ups and downs bringing you through small villages before finally reaching the shore of Lake Banyoles.

-Passing the Santa María de Porqueres church, you round a corner and the lake leads you into the town on it’s shores.
+Passing the Santa María de Porqueres church, you round a corner and the lake leads you into the town on its shores.
 Spend the evening dining al fresco in the main square or just relax at Alberg De Banyoles.

 Today is the final day on your bike and there’s one body part that will be most thankful.
 Saddle up early because today is a long trip.
 Put the last two days together and you have this epic closing journey.
 If you’re not feeling up to it you could split this day in two by staying a night in Figueres.

 From Banyloes it’s a relatively flat road leaving the lake behind you.
-The snowcapped peaks of the high Pyrenees rise to the north as you begin an incredibly tough ascent of Sant Pere De Rodes.
+The snow-capped peaks of the high Pyrenees rise to the north as you begin an incredibly tough ascent of Sant Pere De Rodes.
 The road winds its way left and right up the mountain with views of the coast getting better and better at each bend.
-Eventually the top comes into sight and the views will just blow you away.
+Eventually, the top comes into sight and the views will just blow you away.

-Take a break here to refuel at the restaurant inside the restored monastery or take the short 30 minute hike to the top for a 360 degree panorama of the area.
+Take a break here to refuel at the restaurant inside the restored monastery or take the short 30-minute hike to the top for a 360-degree panorama of the area.
 However tired you are, it’s worth every step to the top… trust us!

 The good news is the hard work is over.
 From Sant Pere De Rodes, the road takes you downhill at speed.
 As the steepest section of the road on the entire trip and probably the worst surface, it’s advisable to take care here.
 There are barriers in place on the hairpin corners but you don’t want to find yourself in that situation.
 Slow down coming into the corners and keep your eyes on the road ahead.